vuejs/awesome-vue/README.md

   - [V·oogle](http://v-oogle.com/) - Google.com, reVued.
 A joke-project. :)
   - [Broker Notes](https://broker-notes.com) - 'Study to become a Real Estate Agent' :house:
   - [SyncLounge](https://synclounge.tv) - SyncLounge is a tool to sync Plex content across multiple players in multiple locations.
+  - [HCE.it](https://www.hce.it/) - The website of an Italian agency, entirely made with Vue using a Laravel-based headless CMS.

 ### Interactive Experiences